PHOENIXCONTACT/MORYX-Framework/docs/migrations/v3_to_v4.md

 IProductManagementTypeSearch IFacadeContainer<IProductManagementTypeSearch>.Facade => _productManagement;
 IProductManagementModification IFacadeContainer<IProductManagementModification>.Facade => _productManagement;
 ````
-Lastly, the `ServerModule` is not needed anymore and was removed.
+Lastly, the `ServerModule` attribute is not needed anymore and was removed.

 ## Hosting